 Talking to several representatives to find the best one.

 Talking about expectations for interaction and time management.

 As the seller, talking about commission and extra cost expectations.

-Understanding you need a realty agent is a terrific start, now you need to find the best one.
+Knowing you need a real estate agent is a terrific start, but now you need to discover the right one.

-Here are the basics you’ll require to start your search, compare choices and find the best property professional to fit your needs:
+Here are the fundamentals you’ll need to begin your search, compare alternatives and discover the best realty professional to fit your requirements:

 Agent, Realtor or broker?